Leo-H-Cao/SimpleLogo/doc/plan/DESIGN_PLAN.md

 ## Design Considerations
-Design Issue: Getting next state
+Design Issue: How to check for errors
-Have the frontend check error
 * Have the front end check for any errors
   * If there is display errors
   * If no error, display next state
-Have the backend handle everything
+* Have the backend handle everything
   * Using the stop from Operating Systems

 Design Issue:
-* The speed of the animation, who handles it
+* Who handles the speed of the animation
+  * Controller
+  * Frontend
-    * How is the acutal thing happening
+    * How is the actual thing happening

+Assumptions and Dependencies
+* All unique shapes can be done using combinations of the basic commands, including repeat
+* The Controller will handle both the frontend and backend and will depend on both
+* The Frontend will have a large external API, but for the purpose of communicating to the controller not the backend
+* The help display is static and does not show the help for the exact command, but rather all the commands
+* We can use the AnimateFX github package that will allow quite a bit of timeline manipulation that our design is looking for

 ## Test Plan